World Cancer Day

 What is World Cancer Day?

 On average someone in the UK is diagnosed with cancer every 90 seconds, and in 2020 over 137,000 people died of cancer in England.
-World Cancer Day unites the world in the fight against cancer, under the one banner.
+World Cancer Day unites the world in the fight against cancer, under one banner.
 The day aims to save millions of preventable deaths each year through education, awareness raising and encouraging individuals across the world to detect and treat cancer.

 World Cancer Day takes place every year on 4th February.